Home

 Best time: September–mid-April

 With its untouched nature, serene waters, and astonishing cliffs, Iceland is one of the best places in the world to experience the northern lights phenomenon.
 The island country also is located on the latitude of about 64° north, which is suitable to see the aurora.
-You should choose a place that is far away from cities.
-The darker the better, although if you come across aurora borealis in Reykjavik, you'll be able to see something as well.
-The undertones of blue, yellow, green, and if you get lucky, red will make your Icelandic nights so much brighter.
+It would be best if you chose a place that is far away from cities.
+The darker, the better, although if you come across aurora borealis in Reykjavik, you'll be able to see something as well.
+The undertones of blue, yellow, green, and, if you get lucky, red will make your Icelandic nights so much brighter.

 Westfjords